wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-3.md

 ## The Project

-You can download the source code from [GitHub](https://github.com/wilfredinni/how-long) if you want, but as mentioned earlier, this will be a very simple decorator that the only thing it will do is print to the console how long it takes for a function to run.
+You can download the source code from [GitHub](https://github.com/wilfredinni/how-long) if you like, but as mentioned earlier, this will be a simple decorator that will print to the console how long it takes for a function to run.

 It will work like this: